tdoke/react-stuff/react-experiments/src/patterns/children-api/reademe.md

     <List />
   </EmployeeContainer>

   2] Components that are closely bound to each other Select and option.
-Select can be container, accessing all the option elements using Children api
+Select can be container, providing all the option elements as props and accessing option component using children api

-  3] Layout component taking in cards
+  3] Container Layout component taking in cards, something else.
      <ListLayout>
       {cards}
      </ListLayout>